etigy22/GymManager/README.md

 ### Running on Windows

-1. Ensure Java is installed and `JAVA_HOME` is set in your environment variables.
+1. Ensure Java is installed and `JAVA_HOME` is set in your local environment variables.
 2. Open Command Prompt.
 3. Run: `gradlew.bat build`